-CODE When the button 'CODE' is pressed down, the opening code can be entered by using the buttons '0', '4'-'9'.
-If the entered code is the same as opening code 1, you will enter code level 1 and if the enteredcode is the same as opening code 2, you will enter code level 2 when the button 'CODE' is pressed.
+CODE When the button 'CODE' is pressed down, the opening code can be entered by using the buttons '0' -'9'.
+'RESET' clears the display.
+If the entered code is the same as opening code 1, you will enter code level 1 and if the entered code is the same as opening code 2, you will enter code level 2 when the button 'CODE' is released.
 This is indicated by LED 'CODE', if the LED 'CODE' is flashing you are in code level 2 and if there is steady light, you are in code level 1.
-The opening code can only be altered when you are in code level 2 and in calibration mode, this is described in the set-up chapter.
+The opening code can b altered in calibration mode, this is described in the calibration chapter.
 If you have forgotten the code, it can be displayed during the startup sequence.
 If the button 'CODE' is pressed during the count-down time, the code for code level 2 is displayed.
 If no codes are used, code level 2 is reached directly when the button 'CODE' is pressed.